Add your promotional text...

 3. Start Small: Shake in short amounts.
 Stopping & starting frequently as guided in all of our Beginners Courses.

 4. Use Titration: Gently approach discomfort, pausing frequently and backing out.
+Come back in when you feel ready.

 5. Stay Present: Focus on body sensations & breath and avoid distractions.